 So … where to start?

 Before doing anything, take time out to remember your past.
 How old were you when your hormones kicked in and you eagerly anticipated your first kiss?
 Were you scared to talk to the object of your affection, or did it come naturally for you?
 Did you have teenage relationships?
-Did you feel comfortable talking to your parents about them?
+Were you comfortable talking to your parents about them?
 Did your values match those of your parents?
 How has your story unfolded?

 1. Share Your Own Stories

-Think about the message you want to pass on to your teenager and pick a story from your past about an experience with dating and relationships that will set the tone for the conversation.
+First, think about the message you want to pass on to your teenager and pick a story from your past about an experience with dating and relationships that will set the tone for the conversation.
 When a parent shares his or her story, it starts a conversation and creates a dialogue, as opposed to coming off as a lecture.

 2. Values and Beliefs